carinasauter/wwcode-august2016/README.md

 val preparedData = labelsAndData.values.cache()
 ```

-This splits the comma-separated-value strings into columns, removes the three categorical value columns at indices 1-3, and removes the final column.
+The output here won't show much, but this splits the comma-separated-value strings into columns, removes the three categorical value columns at indices 1-3, and removes the final column.
 The remaining values are converted to an array of `Double`s and emitted with the final label column in a tuple.

 #### Step 10 — Machine-learning time: first pass at *k*-means clustering

 *k*-means is built into the Spark MLLib standard library, so clustering our data is as simple as importing the `KMeans` implementation and running it.

 The following code clusters the data to create a `KMeansModel` and then prints its centroids.
-Create a new block, paste it in, and run:
+Create a new paragraph, paste it in, and run:

 ```scala
 %spark